 Olive Films, which has the rights to at least part of the Republic film library, has recently made available pristine Blu-Ray and DVD prints of some mediocre later Republic chapterplays.
 One hopes that they will be encouraged to bring out some of the better Republics in the future, but I doubt that titles such as The Invisible Monster will sell well enough to lead to other releases.

-Kino has just released a stunning print of Daredevils of the Red Circle on DVD and Blu-Ray, and has announced Adventures of Captain Marvel for the future; all serial buffs should be attempting to boost sales of these titles, in hopes of obtaining similarly excellent prints of other Witney and English classics.
+Kino has released terrific prints of Daredevils of the Red Circle and Adventures of Captain Marvel on DVD and Blu-Ray; all serial buffs should be attempting to boost sales of these titles, in hopes of obtaining similarly excellent prints of other Witney and English classics.

 Other notable “official” serial DVD and DVD-R sellers include Grapevine (which offers consistently good prints), Roan (likewise), and Alpha (erratic); other companies, such as Warner Brothers, Image, Mill Creek, Marengo Films, Madacy, Troma, Echo Bridge, and Sony, have put out a few noteworthy serial releases.
 Hermitage Hill Media is now sadly defunct, but put out some beautiful serial DVD-Rs in its time.